tmbuza/iMAP/README2.md

 <br>

 ### Step1: Install required software
+> Most basic
-The following script installs the executable tools integrated in the pipeline, including, [seqkit](https://github.com/shenwei356/seqkit/releases/tag/v0.11.0), [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [bbmap](https://sourceforge.net/projects/bbmap/), [multiqc](https://multiqc.info/docs/#manual-installation), and [mothur](https://github.com/mothur/mothur/releases/tag/v.1.43.0).
+The following script serves as an example on how to installs the executable tools integrated in the pipeline, including, [seqkit](https://github.com/shenwei356/seqkit/releases/tag/v0.11.0), [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [bbmap](https://sourceforge.net/projects/bbmap/), [multiqc](https://multiqc.info/docs/#manual-installation), and [mothur](https://github.com/mothur/mothur/releases/tag/v.1.43.0).
 If the installation fails, please try to install it manually.
 Each tool name is hyperlinked to lead you to its site.

 ```{}
 bash ./code/00_1_InstallSoftwareDriver.bash